PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: 0--1 ILP for Phase 3

 \subsection{Implementation Details}

-\textbf{Candidate sets.} For $i\in S$, initialize $K_i$ with the nearest $G$ centroids to $x_i$ (default $G{=}4$); if $i$ is a CL violator under the current assignment or adjacent (in the CL graph) to a violator, set $K_i\leftarrow\{1,\dots,k\}$; otherwise augment $K_i$ with the current label of $i$ and the current labels of its CL neighbors.\\ \textbf{Warm start and time limit.} If $g_i^{\mathrm{cur}}\in K_i$, set $d_{i,g_i^{\mathrm{cur}}}\leftarrow 1$ as a MIP start; solve under a wall-clock time limit.
-If a MILP solver is unavailable, use a deterministic feasible local-search fallback.
+\textbf{Candidate sets.} For $i\in S$, initialize $K_i$ with the nearest $G$ centroids to $x_i$ (default $G{=}4$).
+If $i$ is a CL violator under the current assignment or adjacent (in the CL graph) to a violator, set $K_i\leftarrow\{1,\dots,K\}$.
+Otherwise, augment $K_i$ with the current label of $i$ and the current labels of its CL neighbors (including neighbors outside $S$).